coopTilleuls/CoopTilleulsSyliusQuickImportPlugin/README.md

 <p align="center">Plugin to quicky import taxons and products in Sylius catalog.</p>

-> :warning: This plugin is not a replacement for [SyliusImportExportPlugin][SyliusImportExportPlugin] which continue
+> :warning: This plugin is not a replacement for [SyliusImportExportPlugin][SyliusImportExportPlugin] which continues
 > to be the best solution to import/export full catalog for Sylius.

 ## Context